msppstata/quant1/03-Get-help.md

 ### In Class Activity 1
-Using the auto.dta data set, attempt to answer the questions below with `tabstat` command
+Using the auto.dta data set, attempt to answer the questions below with `tabstat` command Create a do-file with comment before and after each question.
 - 1. What is the median value of the mpg variable?
 - 2. What is the 95th percentile value of the mpg of domestic cars?
 - 3. Challege Question: Try reproduce the following result: